Michael Slater: Cricket career

-Slater's match winning 123 against England at Sydney in the 1998–99 Ashes series comprised 66.84 per cent of his team's entire total.
-This remains the greatest proportion since Charles Bannerman made 165 not out in the very first test innings of all, which was 67.34 per cent of his team's total.
+Slater's match-winning 123 against England at Sydney in the 1998–99 Ashes series comprised 66.84 per cent of his team's entire total.
+This remains the greatest proportion since Charles Bannerman made 165 not out (67.34 per cent) in the very first Test innings of all, in 1877.

-Slater was dropped from the side in late 1996 after a poor performance.
-It took him two years to get back into the national team and things went well for a couple of years.
-He split from his wife and was accused of taking drugs by the Australian Cricket Board (ACB).
-His Ashes tour to England in 2001 was his last series.
-Slater's performance slumped and Justin Langer took his place and it has been suggested Slater was bitter and angry toward him.
-Slater became reclusive.
-It was later revealed Slater had manic depression bipolar disorder.
-He could not build a career in limited-overs cricket and his prolonged form slump forced him out of professional cricket after 74 test games.
+Slater was dropped from the Australian Test side in late 1996 after some poor form.
+It took him two years to get back into the national team and things went well for a couple of years, although this period coincided with a split from his first wife and accusations of drug-taking by the Australian Cricket Board (ACB).
+His Ashes tour to England in 2001 was his last international series.
+He started off with a quick-fire 77 in his first innings of the series, including four boundaries off the first four balls he faced from Darren Gough.
+However, as the series went on, Slater’s form started to decline dramatically, ultimately leading to Justin Langer replacing him as opening batter.
+It was subsequently reported that Slater felt animosity towards Langer over this decision and became reclusive.
+It was later revealed that he suffered from manic depression (bipolar disorder).
+Unable to rebuild a career in limited-overs cricket, his prolonged form slump forced him out of professional cricket after 74 Test matches.

-Arrest and charges
+Legal issues

+Since his retirement from cricket and the end of his media work, Slater has faced many legal issues, including multiple arrests and charges.

-On 20 October 2021 - Slater was arrested on charges of domestic violence, stalking and using a carrier service to harass relating to his ex-wife.
+On 20 October 2021, Slater was arrested on charges of domestic violence, stalking and using a carrier service to harass, relating to his ex-wife.

-On 15 December - 2021 NSW Police arrested Slater after allegedly breaching an apprehended violence order (AVO) He was then released on police bail.
+On 15 December 2021, New South Wales Police arrested Slater for allegedly breaching an apprehended violence order (AVO).
+He was then released on police bail.

-On 27 April 2022 - Slater is under a fresh police investigation over an alleged domestic violence incident, just hours before he had similar charges dismissed on mental health grounds.
+On 27 April 2022, Slater came under a fresh police investigation over an alleged domestic violence incident, just hours before he had similar charges dismissed on mental health grounds.